 FDA regulations impose acceptable minimum levels for traces of foreign substances in beverage products that are deemed to be the largest amounts that can be ingested without causing harm to the human body.
 There are also limits to the quantity of certain ingredients that could be considered harmful if too much is ingested at one sitting.
 Finally, conditions of beverage processing plants and storage locations must maintain a certain level of cleanliness to remain compliant.

 Several bottled water manufacturing plants and other beverage processing facilities have been found to have violated provisions for sanitary processing and storage environments under the Food Drug and Cosmetic (FD&C Act) in recent years by the FDA.
 Many of these had identical violations in that they did not meet the minimum requirements for quality testing procedures.
 In at least on instance, potential procedural errors may have exacerbated the degree of noncompliance and led to further financial penalties.

 Automated quality assurance features ensure the delivery of compliant beverage end products by maintaining organizational standards for finished batch condition.
-The Enterprise Management Food & Beverage bundle enables the establishment of quality control checkpoints that analyze processed batches according to preprogrammed specifications.
+SWK’s Sage X3 Food & Beverage bundle enables the establishment of quality control checkpoints that analyze processed batches according to preprogrammed specifications.
 The solution provides you with notifications concerning batches that do meet required metrics and prevents these from entering into final production and distribution.